reynj/reynj/README.md

 ### What is Reynj?

 .Net Library that aids in comparison and handling value ranges or time bounded periods.
+Other names for a Range are Interval, Sequence, Period, Span, ...

 This implementation is based on the [Range](https://martinfowler.com/eaaDev/Range.html "Martin Fowler Range") class as described by Martin Fowler.